baoqianz/docco/docco.gy.md

           marked:     null
         ]

+**Configure** this particular run of Docco.
+We might use a passed-in external template, or one of the built-in **layouts**.
+We only attempt to process source files for languages for which we have definitions.

         def configure(options) {
           def config = _.extend([:], defaults, _.pick(options.opts(), _.keys(defaults)))

           config.languages = buildMatchers config.languages

+The user is able to override the layout file used with the `--template` parameter.
+In this case, it is also neccessary to explicitly specify a stylesheet file.
+These custom templates are compiled exactly like the predefined ones, but the `public` folder is only copied for the latter.

           if (options.template) {
             if (!options.css) {
               log.info "docco: no stylesheet file specified"